pmatheus/jackbot-sensor/docs/ORDER_DISTANCE_CONSTRAINTS.md

 | OKX | ±5% | ±5% |

 These values inform the `PropheticOrderManager` when determining whether a stored order should be placed.
 Values may change over time as venues adjust their rules.
 If tests detect a new limit, update this table and the implementation accordingly.

+## Testing Notes

+During the prophetic order tests a few quirks were identified:

+- A negative `range_percent` is treated the same as a positive value.
+- Orders with duplicate client IDs are ignored by the manager.

+Keep these behaviours in mind when integrating prophetic order logic.